odalomba/Omari-Cybersecurity-Portfolio/README.md

 ## Welcome!

 Welcome to my Cybersecurity / IT Gihub Portfolio.
-Here you will discover various projects that highlight my technical abilities and passion for protecting digital systems.
+Here you will discover various projects that highlight my technical abilities and passion for networking and protecting digital systems.

 ## About Me